 The ‘I will be more organized’ resolution.
 Look familiar?

 Resolutions, so not for me.
 (Ben Huberman, you really get it.)

-I’m throwing out the rule book (again) this year.
+I’m throwing out the rule book this year.
 I’m setting a goal to set no goals.
-I’m going to welcome 2018 with a positive mindset about how great it’s going to be.
+I’m going to welcome 2016 with a positive mindset about how great it’s going to be.
 Zero pressure to do anything other than to be present, open-minded to positive change, kind and compassionate to others.